damianhakert/damianhakert.github.io/source/handbook/people-operations/OKR/index.html.md

 ### Changing your Name in Lattice

-Some employee's do not go by their legal first names.
+Some employees do not go by their legal first names.
 As Lattice defaults to pulling this data from BambooHR, the name field may need to be updated.
 You can do that here: https://gitlab.latticehq.com/settings/user